 What makes nutritional ketosis different?

-The specific macro breakdown of 55% protein, 30% fat, and 15% carbs in nutritional ketosis enables your body to burn stored body fat while maintaining lean muscle mass.
+The specific macro breakdown of 55% protein, 30% fat, and 15% carbs in nutritional ketosis enable your body to burn stored body fat while maintaining lean muscle mass.
 It is also a temporary metabolic state, meaning you eat this way only until you lose the desired amount of weight.
 Once you’ve reached your goal, you should move to an all-whole-foods meal plan.
 When you work with us, your coach will help you during this transition to create a low-to-moderate carb plan with personalized macros that work for you.

 What are the benefits of nutritional ketosis?